bodo-ai/Bodo/docs/docs/guides/dataframes/dataframes_intro.md

     Name: hour, dtype: large_string[pyarrow]

-If compilation fails, a warning will be printed and the function will execute in Python mode, which will first run your custom function on a small sample of data to determine output types.
-This fallback is different than the Pandas fallback because the UDF result is still lazy, and upon collection, data is processed in batches.
+If compilation fails, a warning will be printed and the function will execute in Python mode, which will first run your custom function on a small sample of data to determine output types before continuing lazy evaluation.
 In the example below, `get_time_bucket` is used as a helper function in a UDF, but the definition is not exposed to JIT, leading to typing errors:

 ```python